martinjrobins/diffsol/book/src/primer/weather_neural_ode.md

 - the negative vector-Jacobian product of the rhs function with respect to the state \\(y\\).
 - the negative vector-Jacobian product of the rhs function with respect to the parameters \\(p\\).

-We will need all four of these to define the ODE problem and to solve it using DiffSol.
+We will need all four of these to define the ODE problem and to solve it using Diffsol.

 ```python
 {{#include ../../../examples/neural-ode-weather-prediction/src/model/model.py:57:80}}